DogulS5/aws-clf-c02-notes/readme.md

 ## Compliance
 ### AWS Artifact
-AWS Artifact(opens in a new tab) is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
+AWS Artifact is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
 AWS Artifact consists of two main sections: AWS Artifact Agreements and AWS Artifact Reports.
 - AWS Artifact Agreements
 Suppose that your company needs to sign an agreement with AWS regarding your use of certain types of information throughout AWS services
 - AWS Artifact Reports